playthecall/playthecall-2013/README.md

     $ rake import:countries

-Import cities running the rake task (for now this is going to load Brazil cities):
+Import cities running the rake task (it will import cities from all countries):

     $ rake import:cities

-If you want to load other countries, pass the country code as param(to load cities from Argentina):
+If you want to load specific cities from a certain country, pass the country code as param(to load cities from Brazil):

-    $ rake import:cities['ar']
+    $ rake import:cities['br']

 Now it is ready to contribute